 Ports of Brest and Lorient: Strategic Assets

-– Brest: Deep-water facilities, dedicated quays for floating wind assembly, and a growing cluster of 100+ SMEs specializing in marine renewables.
+– Brest: 40ha of industrial lots connected to sea and transport networks, dedicated quays for floating wind assembly, and a growing cluster of 100+ SMEs specializing in marine renewables.

 – Lorient: Logistics hub for O&M, with direct access to AO9 and BGL sites, and a skilled workforce trained in maritime trades.